-My Plastic-free Life accepts advertising from companies and organizations that are in alignment with the values of this blog and its writer.
+My Plastic-free Life accepts display ads for products and organizations that are in alignment with the values of this blog and its writer.
 Organizations and campaigns can be related to environmental issues, social justice, animal welfare, or other humanitarian causes.

 Products and services advertised must either be plastic-free or help us to reduce our plastic consumption in some way.
 For example, I would not run an ad for a natural skincare cream if the product is packaged in a plastic jar.
 I might, however, advertise a durable plastic item if its use will significantly reduce the consumption and waste of many disposable plastic items.
 I will never run an ad for a food product packaged in plastic.

-Additionally, I insist on full disclosure of ingredients in any products I promote.
+Additionally, I insist on full disclosure of ingredients in any products advertised.
 Non-specific ingredients like “fragrance,” “dye,” “preservatives,” etc. are not acceptable.
 If we don’t know what’s in the product, we can’t be sure it’s safe.

-Product advertisers must also be commited to sustainable shipping.
+Your choice of shipping materials is important to me.
 Please see below for my packaging policy.

-- Share-a-Sale, ClixGalore, and LinkShare are all companies that provide Affiliate advertising for bloggers.
-You can create ads that pay for clicks or for sales generated.
+My Plastic-Free Life also participates in several additional affiliate programs that provide fees for bloggers when readers click on those special links.
 If you already have an account with one of these companies and feel your ad would be appropriate for My Plastic-free Life, please contact me and let me know about it.
 If not, you will need to sign up with one of them to get started.

 When shipping products to me, please try not to use any plastic packaging.
 This includes styrofoam peanuts, plastic wrap, plastic bubble wrap, plastic tape, Tyvek and other plastic envelopes, plastic bubble envelopes.
 There are plenty of plastic-free alternatives.
 My favorites are made from recycled paper.
 Here are just a few options, but there are plenty more.
 If you use a different sustainable packing material, I’d love to hear about it.